junxit/us-congress-bills-117/metadata.md

 - 2022-03-11 — Placed on the Union Calendar, Calendar No. 198.
 - 2022-03-11 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-270.
 - 2022-03-11 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-270.
+- 2022-03-15 — Rules Committee Resolution H. Res.
+979 Reported to House.
+Rule provides for consideration of H.R.
+963 and H.R.
+2116.
+The rule provides for one hour of general debate on both H.R.
+963 and H.R.
+2116.
+- 2022-03-17 — Amendment (A002) offered by Mr. Fitzgerald. (consideration: CR H3797-3798, H3811-3812; text: CR H3797)
+- 2022-03-17 — Amendment failed by House: On agreeing to the Fitzgerald amendment (A002) Failed by the Yeas and Nays: 184 - 246 (Roll no. 79).
+- 2022-03-17 — Amendment in the nature of a substitute reported by the House Committee on Rules. (consideration: CR H3788-3798, H3811-3813; text: CR H3788-3789)
+- 2022-03-17 — Considered as unfinished business. (consideration: CR H3811-3813)
+- 2022-03-17 — Considered under the provisions of rule H. Res.
+979. (consideration: CR H3788-3798)
+- 2022-03-17 — DEBATE - Pursuant to the provisions of H. Res.
+979, the House proceeded with 10 minutes of debate on the Fitzgerald amendment No. 1.
+- 2022-03-17 — DEBATE - The House proceeded with one hour of debate on H.R.
+963.
+- 2022-03-17 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to by voice vote.
+- 2022-03-17 — House amendment not agreed to: On agreeing to the Fitzgerald amendment (A002) Failed by the Yeas and Nays: 184 - 246 (Roll no. 79).
+- 2022-03-17 — House amendment offered
+- 2022-03-17 — House amendment offered
+- 2022-03-17 — House amendment offered/reported by: Amendment (A002) offered by Mr. Fitzgerald.(consideration: CR H3797-3798, H3811-3812; text: CR H3797)
+- 2022-03-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-03-17 — Mr. Bentz moved to recommit to the Committee on the Judiciary. (text: CR H3812)
+- 2022-03-17 — On agreeing to the Fitzgerald amendment (A002) Failed by the Yeas and Nays: 184 - 246 (Roll no. 79).
+- 2022-03-17 — On agreeing to the Rules amendment (A001) Agreed to by voice vote.
+- 2022-03-17 — On motion to recommit Failed by the Yeas and Nays: 208 - 222 (Roll no. 80).
+- 2022-03-17 — On passage Passed by the Yeas and Nays: 222 - 209 (Roll no. 81).
+- 2022-03-17 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Fitzgerald amendment, the Chair put the question on adoption of the amendment and by voice vote, announced that the noes had prevailed.
+Mr. Fitzgerald demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2022-03-17 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 222 - 209 (Roll no. 81).
+- 2022-03-17 — Pursuant to clause 1(c) of rule XIX, further proceedings on H.R.
+963 were postponed.
+- 2022-03-17 — Pursuant to clause 1(c) of rule XIX, the House resumed proceedings on H.R.
+963.
+- 2022-03-17 — Roll call votes on amendments in House
+- 2022-03-17 — Rule provides for consideration of H.R.
+963 and H.R.
+2116.
+The rule provides for one hour of general debate on both H.R.
+963 and H.R.
+2116.
+- 2022-03-17 — The previous question on the motion to recommit was ordered pursuant to clause 2(b) of rule XIX.
+- 2022-03-17 — The previous question was ordered on the amendment (A002) pursuant to the rule.
+- 2022-03-17 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on agreeing to the Fitgerald amendment, which had been debated earlier and on which further proceedings had been postponed.